qdrant/landing_page/qdrant-landing/content/documentation/indexing.md

 HNSW is chosen for several reasons.
 First, HNSW is well-compatible with the modification that allows Qdrant to use filters during a search.
 Second, it is one of the most accurate and fastest algorithms, according to [public benchmarks](https://github.com/erikbern/ann-benchmarks).

+*Available since v1.1.1*

+The HNSW parameters can also be configured on a collection and named vector level by setting [`hnsw_config`](../indexing/#vector-index) to fine-tune search performance.

 ## Filtrable Index